neondatabase/website/content/docs/import/import-from-postgres-pg-import.md

 ## Post-migration steps

 After migrating your data, update your applications to connect to your new database in Neon.
-You will need the Neon database connection string that you used in The restore operation.
+You will need the Neon database connection string that you used in the restore operation.
 If you run into any problems, see [Connect from any application](/docs/connect/connect-from-any-app).
 After connecting your applications, test them thoroughly to ensure they function correctly with your new database.

 ## References